Rupali2507/Health_Atlas/README.md

 # Health Atlas - AI Provider Validator

-This repository contains the backend components for the EY Techathon 6.0 "Health Atlas" project.
+This repository contains the backend components for the "Health Atlas" project.
 The work includes scripts for generating realistic healthcare provider datasets and a comprehensive Python library of tools for an AI agent to use for data validation.

 This document provides a complete guide to setting up the environment, installing dependencies, configuring API keys, and running all provided scripts.